arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 <small>Introduced in: v3.12.1</small>

-A `skipFastLockRound` option has been added to the `POST /_api/transaction/begin` endpoint that let you disable the fast lock round for Stream Transactions.
+A `skipFastLockRound` option has been added to the `POST /_api/transaction/begin` endpoint that lets you disable the fast lock round for Stream Transactions.
 The option defaults to `false` so that fast locking is tried.

 See the [HTTP API](../../develop/http-api/transactions/stream-transactions.md#begin-a-stream-transaction)